Hirving Lozano: Reception

 Early in his career, Lozano was considered to be one of the best young players in the world.
 In 2015, he was named by Don Balón as one of the best players in the world born after 1994.
 Upon his arrival to PSV Eindhoven, he was named among the top Eredivisie young players to watch for the 2017–18 season.
 FIFA named Lozano in their list of young stars of 2017.
 Multiple sources considered him a breakout star of the 2018 FIFA World Cup.

-He was listed on Goal.com's 2018 Goal 50 list of the fifty best players in the world.
-He was also included in The Guardians 2018 list of The 100 best footballers in the world.
-FourFourTwo included Lozano in their 2018 list of the 100 Best Football Players in the World.
+He was listed among various publications as one of the best 100 players for 2018, appearing on the lists of Goal.com, The Guardian, and FourFourTwo.

 Personal life

-Lozano has a younger brother named Bryan Mauricio who is also a footballer, playing as a midfielder for Club Universidad Nacional.
+Lozano has a younger brother named Bryan Mauricio who is also a footballer.

 Lozano married his girlfriend Ana Obregón in 2014, whom he met while playing for Pachuca.
 The pair have two children; a daughter born in 2014, and a son born in 2017.

-Nickname

-Lozano is popularly known by his nick name Chucky, after the doll of the Child's Play horror film series.
+Lozano is popularly known as Chucky, after the doll of the Child's Play horror film series.
 He reportedly got the moniker during his youth career, as he used to hide under team-mates' beds and scare them.